 But the confrontation between pro- and anti-Thaksin forces is definitely not over.
 New groups of anti-Thaksin activists have emerged and appear to be readying themselves for future struggles.

 The battle will not end until the relationship between the palace and political power is settled once and for all.
 There are a number of factors that have emerged in the past year to make the intersection of charismatic royal authority and popular political mandates all the more problematic.

 First, the electoral popularity of Thaksin is, on the evidence from 2011, a strong as ever.
 The Pheua Thai (For the Thais) party, the third iteration of Thaksin’s original Thai Rak Thai, won 265 of the 500 seats.
 It governs in coalition with five other parties, including Chart Thai Pattana and Phalang Chon.

 Thaksin commands the affection of the many Thais who feel that his rule from 2001 to 2006 was a golden age.
-They relish the thought of a Thailand that is strong and proud, able to take its place at the highest tables internationally.
+They relish the thought of a Thailand that is strong and proud, able to take its place at the highest tables ly.
 They still crave the attention that he lavished on the concerns of ordinary folk: the labourers, farmers and other workers who rallied to his side.
 They may not feel Thaksin was their saviour but he did, at least, make an effort to speak their language.
 And as memories have faded during his years of absence, his spin doctors have increasingly been able to present his rule as a blissful time.